corrode/corrode.github.io/content/blog/why-rust/index.md

 The intent is to provide an honest look at Rust's practicality for production to help decision-makers understand its benefits and challenges.

-{% info(title="Streamline Your Decision-Making with Our Compact Audio Guide on Rust", icon="radio") %}
+{% <info title="Streamline Your Decision-Making with Our Compact Audio Guide on Rust" icon="radio"> %}
 Considering Rust for your production needs?
 You might also want to listen to [this podcast episode of Rust in Production](/podcast/s01e07-season-finale/).